 - Improves lung capacity.

-- The risk of chronic diseases will be reduced.
+- Reduces the risk of chronic diseases.

 - It will help to strengthen muscles and maintain a good muscle tone.